morpho-org/blue-points-sdk/README.md

     },
   });

-  const { hasInconsistencies } = checkShardsConsistency(shardsState);
+  const { hasInconsistencies } = checkPointsConsistency(pointsState);

   console.log(hasInconsistencies);
 };

 ```
-since there is no division on the shards accounting, the shards should always be consistent.
+since there is no division on the points accounting, the points should always be consistent.

-The consistency checkers are returning the state with the market & the vault shards reduced from the positions.
+The consistency checkers are returning the state with the market & the vault points reduced from the positions.
 It can help you to dump the state and check the inconsistencies.

 ## Quorum security
 The main security concern of this kind of distribution mechanism is the reliability of a subgraph.